AdiKsOnDev/linear-cli/docs/advanced_features.rst

 .. code-block:: bash

    # Update all issues assigned to a user
-   linear-cli bulk update-status \
+   linear bulk update-status \
      --status "In Review" \
      --filter "assignee:john@company.com AND status:In Progress"

    # Update all issues with specific label
-   linear-cli bulk update-status \
+   linear bulk update-status \
      --status "Done" \
      --filter "label:bug AND status:In Review"

    # Bulk update with confirmation prompt
-   linear-cli bulk update-status \
+   linear bulk update-status \
      --status "Backlog" \
      --filter "priority:Low AND created:<30d" \
      --confirm